 5. 1 on ground floor in barn conversion.

-bar, 3 restaurants, free Wi-Fi, unsuitable for disabled.
+bar, 3 dining rooms, free Wi-Fi, in-room TV, unsuitable for disabled.

 in public areas.